Keep in Touch

 February 2024

 This lush forest remains well protected and clearly separated from an adjacent oil palm plantation by fences and ditches.
-The village is working on a gazebo and toilet, which will be used by tourists and locals.
+The village is working on a gazebo and toilet, which tourists and locals will use.
 Parts of the building have an open design; others must be sturdily closed off because of the tigers, bears, and elephants in the area.
 Outside the protected forest, the community has planted 3,000 coffee plants.

 Read more